The Environmental Impact of K-Cups

 Cancer-causing concerns aside, the risks of heating up plastic and then ingesting the chemicals from it can also put you at risk of things like fertility issues, hormone imbalance, and weight gain.

 So BPA-free or not, this stuff does not seem great for your health.
 Strike 2.

-Finally, there’s that age-old bane of all food – mold.
-You can guard against it, but sooner or later those mold spores are going to find their way in and ruin whatever delectable thing you’re trying to keep out of their musty grasp.
+Finally, there’s that age-old bane of all food – mould.
+You can guard against it, but sooner or later those mould spores are going to find their way in and ruin whatever delectable thing you’re trying to keep out of their musty grasp.

 It should come as no surprise that coffee is not immune to their rotten ways.